Historical Documents

 The Forgotten Resolutions That Actually Started Independence

-On June 7, 1776, Richard Henry Lee stood before the Continental Congress with a resolution declaring that the united colonies were free and independent states, and that all political connection between them and Great Britain was โtotally dissolved.โ It also called for...
+On June 7, 1776, Richard Henry Lee stood before the Continental Congress with a resolution declaring that the united colonies were free and independent states, and that all political connection between them and Great Britain were โtotally dissolved.โ It also called...

 Taxation Will Bleed You Dry: Anti-Federalist Warnings Ignored